-After undergoing a physical therapy, it is a must that you rest your jaw, try to limit bad habits that may be causing the pain and stay away from chewing foods that may stress or hurt the joint.
+After undergoing physical therapy, it is a must that you rest your jaw, try to limit bad habits that may be causing the pain, and stay away from chewing foods that may stress or hurt the joint.

 Why Is It Done?

 - Usually used together with proper medication such as muscle relaxants and non-steroidal anti-inflammatory medicines